508-loop-detected/fourplusfour/README.md

 Most ICs are SOIC 8/14/16; all passives are 0805.
 The BOMs prefixed with `fixed` are easier to read; the others can be used along with the Pick-and-place and gerber files to order PCBs.

+Final versions of the boards are as follows:
+- main and front are v3
+- back (aka backpack depending on where you look in my docs) is v2
+- panel is v2.1